-- Employees hired during calendar year 2012 or employees hired on or after January 1, 2013, who have been in the CalPERS systems are members of the CalPERS 2.0% at 55 Risk Pool Retirement Plan for which the employee contribution rate is 7% of their annual covered salaries.
-Effective June 30, 2016, employees in this retirement plan pay 5% of their annual covered salaries and the District makes the remaining required employee contribution; - Employees hired on or after January 1, 2013, who have not previously participated in the CalPERS system or who have been out of the CalPERS system for more than six months are members of the CalPERS 2.0% at 62 Risk Pool Retirement Plan for which the employee contribution rate is 6.25% of their annual covered salaries.
-Employees in this plan pay the full employee contribution; - Effective January 1, 2017, all other employees are required to pay up to 50% of the normal costs of their pension benefit; up to a maximum 8% of the contribution rate.
+- All employees hired prior to January 1, 2012, are members of the CalPERS 2.7% at 55 Risk Pool Retirement Plan for which the employee contribution rate is 8% of their annual covered salaries.
+Effective January 1, 2016 through January 1, 2017, employees in this retirement plan pay 5.66% of their annual covered salaries and the District makes the remaining required employee contribution; thereafter, employees in this retirement plan pay the full share of 8%. - Employees hired during calendar year 2012 or employees hired on or after January 1, 2013, who have been in the CalPERS systems are members of the CalPERS 2.0% at 55 Risk Pool Retirement Plan for which the employee contribution rate is 7% of their annual covered salaries.
+Effective January 1, 2016 through January 1, 2017, employees in this retirement plan pay 5% of their annual covered salaries and the District makes the remaining required employee contribution; thereafter, employees in this retirement plan pay 7% of their annual covered salaries. - Employees hired on or after January 1, 2013, who have not previously participated in the CalPERS system or who have been out of the CalPERS system for more than six months are members of the CalPERS 2.0% at 62 Risk Pool Retirement Plan for which the employee contribution rate is 6.25% of their annual covered salaries.
+Employees in this plan pay the full employee contribution. - Effective January 1, 2017, all other employees are required to pay up to 50% of the normal costs of their pension benefit; up to a maximum 8% of the contribution rate.

 Contributions - Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
-Funding contributions for both Plans are determined annually on an actuarial basis as of June 30 by CalPERS.
+Funding contributions for the Plan are determined annually on an actuarial basis as of June 30 by CalPERS.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.

-For the year ended June 30, 2016, the contributions recognized as part of pension expense for the Plan were as follows:
+For the year ended June 30, 2017, the contributions recognized as part of pension expense for the Plan were as follows:

-Mi scellaneous
+Mis cellaneous

-Contributions - Employer \$ 1,553,858
+Contributions - Employer \$ 1,658,945

-Contributions - Employee (Paid by Employer) \$ 188,619
+Contributions - Employee (Paid by Employer) \$ 68,568